ameyadike/Banlore-House-Price-Prediction/README.md

 Ther server directory consists the flask server files for running the project on local machine.

 The Client directory consists of simple html, css and javascript file for the app.

+## Instructions
+- Install Anaconda distribution on the local machine.
+- It comes with jupyter notebook and basic libraries for data science such as numpy, pandas, matplotlib etc.
+- If you get any error of library missing, you will need to install the same with `pip`.
+- Run [server.py](https://github.com/ameyadike/HousePricePrediction/blob/main/BHP/server/server.py) with `python run server.py`.
+- Open [app.html](https://github.com/ameyadike/HousePricePrediction/blob/main/BHP/client/app.html) in your browser and predict the house prices.
+- You can make changes in the appearances in your web app by modifying html and css files.